How much insurance do I need for bushfire protection?

-- Whether you have additional structures or features on your property, like a garage or pool.
+- Whether you have additional structures or features on your property, like a shed or a pool.

 - Temporary accommodation while you rebuild.

 Check the terms and conditions

-When you take out an insurance policy to cover your home, including bushfire coverage, it’s important to read the fine print.
+When choosing an insurance policy, including bushfire coverage, it's essential to read the fine print.
 Here are a few things to note about home insurance:

 - AAMI Home Building Insurance does not cover bushfire, storm, storm surge, flood or tsunami for the first 72 hours of your policy.
 Very limited exceptions apply.
-Read the PDS for more detail.
-Though, you may be covered if your policy began on the same day you bought your home or if a previous policy on it expired (and only to the sum insured covered under the expired policy for the first 72 hours).
+Read the PDS for more details.

-- Some policies may not cover certain types of damage or things at all, so it’s important you check that your insurance meets your needs.
+- Policies do not cover all types of damage and all types of events, so check your insurance cover meets your needs.